Stan Helsing

-Stan Helsing (released in some countries as Scary Movie 5, Mega Monster Movie or Horror Movie) is a 2009 Canadian-American horror comedy film written and directed by Bo Zenga.
-It stars Steve Howey, Diora Baird, Kenan Thompson, Desi Lydic and Leslie Nielsen.
-Released on October 23, 2009 by Anchor Bay Entertainment, the film is similar to the Scary Movie film series and is a parody of horror films.
+Stan Helsing (released in some countries Mega Monster Movie or Horror Movie) is a 2009 Canadian-American horror comedy film written and directed by Bo Zenga.
+It stars Steve Howey, Diora Baird, Kenan Thompson, Desi Lydic, and Leslie Nielsen.

+Stan Helsing premiered at the ArcLight Theater in Los Angeles, California on October 20, 2009, and received a limited theatrical release on October 23 by Anchor Bay Entertainment.
+The film received negative reviews from critics.

 Plot

 Stan Helsing (Steve Howey) is an underachieving employee at a video rental store named Schlockbuster whose personal mottos are "don't get involved" and "don't talk about it".
 His teen-aged boss Sully orders him to drop off a bag of films to the mother of the store's owner or risk being fired.
 Despite his arguments, he agrees to the request and convinces his friend Teddy (Kenan Thompson), his ex-girlfriend Nadine (Diora Baird), and ditzy blonde massage therapist Mia (Desi Lydic) to take him there before they attend a Halloween party, even though it is on the other side of town.

 En route, the group encounters a traffic jam and, to Stan's surprise, he spots a living doll (a parody of Chucky, played by Jeff Gulka), who makes obscene gestures that no one else notices in the van of a MILF next to them.
 Because of this disturbance, they miss their exit and decide to take a shortcut.
 While trying to find their way, they hit a dog named "Sammy Boy" and ask a passerby for help, unaware that he is the dog's owner.
 The owner then threatens to kill them for murdering his beloved dog.
 After fleeing the scene, Teddy picks up a hitchhiker, but after learning he was convicted of murdering nurses they violently throw him from the moving vehicle.
 They come across a gas station where the perverted owners tell Stan that he may be related to the legendary Abraham Van Helsing, the monster hunter.
 They depart and find Stormy Night Estates, only to discover that the attendants never put gas into the car.
 They find a local bar and meet the ire of the townsfolk in a bad attempt of karaoke while singing Johnny Cash's song "Ring of Fire".